Backed by WHO · CDC · AHA · Harvard Health

 What actually counts toward your 150

 "Moderate aerobic effort" is specific.
 It's not steps, not standing, not how long you were on the court.
+Only 24.2% of US adults actually hit both the aerobic and strength guidelines — per the CDC.
 Here's what counts in an average recreational session.

 Estimates based on recreational pace.
 Competitive play or vigorous effort counts more.